 If you don’t need to be able to stand, then you can purchase a “low-roof” van.
 But be prepared for lots of squatting and sitting in your van.
 This includes all stock domestic vans, like the Ford Econoline, Chevy Express, GMC Savanna, and Dodge Ram Van.

 And there are even low-roof models of Mercedes Sprinter, Ford Transit, RAM Promaster, and Nissan NV.
-However it’s not common for people to purchase these for van conversions because you pay the majority of the premium price without receiving the primary benefit (high roof).
+However it’s not common for people to purchase these for van conversions because you pay the majority of the premium price without receiving one of the primary benefits (high roof).

 The other low-roof vans are the Ford Transit Connect, Ram Promaster City, Nissan NV200, Chevy Astro, GMC Safari and unmodified Volkswagen vans/busses.